Also see Computer Humor, Computer Pages, Computer Poems, and Email

 - I'm just gettin' on for a minute...

-- The Internet is a telephone system that's gotten uppity.
+- The Internet is a phone system that's gotten uppity.
 (Clifford Stoll)

 - The Internet is proof that a million monkeys with a million typewriters can't write Hamlet.